-Ratings represent risk relative to the continuous United States.
+Ratings represent risk relative to the contiguous United States.
 100 is the highest risk for the hazard and 1 is the lowest for the U.S., but does not indicate no risk.
 Flood and fire are rated based on the buildings in Jackson exposed to these hazards.
 See hazard sections below and check your address for details.

 Heat risk in Jackson, MS is extreme.
 Precipitation risk is very high.
 Drought risk is relatively low.
 About 48% of buildings in Jackson, MS are at risk of wildfire, and the risk level for these buildings is significant.
 About 26% of buildings in Jackson, MS are at risk of flooding, and the risk level for these buildings is high.

 Fire and flood risk can vary significantly for individual properties within a city.
 Check your address for detailed heat, storm, fire, drought, and flood risk through 2050.

 The number of the hottest days in Jackson is projected to keep increasing.

 In a typical year between 1985-2005, people in Jackson, MS experienced about 7 days above 97.2ºF in a year.
 By 2050, people in Jackson are projected to experience an average of about 51 days per year over 97.2ºF.

 Climate change is increasing the frequency and intensity of heat waves, even in places with cooler average temperatures.
 See more information on heat risk.
 Everyone can take steps to reduce their risks from extreme heat.

 The amount of precipitation during the most extreme days in Jackson is projected to increase.